wesleyeewong/vaha_challenge/README.md

 ## Design Patterns

 I find that the code is more easily digestable when models, and controllers are not bloated with logic.
-And that's the reason why I used this two patterns.
+And that's the reason why I used these two patterns.
 While not used here, typically I would also abstract out specific complex logics, into a service class.

 ### Interactors